 On August 26, 2013, the revolving trade accounts receivable financing facility between West Receivables LLC, a wholly-owned, bankruptcy-remote direct subsidiary of West Receivables Holdings LLC and Wells Fargo was amended and extended.
 The amended and extended facility provides for \$185.0 million in available financing and the term of the facility was extended to August 27, 2018.
 The amended and extended facility also reduced the unused commitment fee to 0.45% from 0.50% and lowered the LIBOR spread on borrowings to 135 basis points from 150 basis points.
 We have further amended the amended and extended facility as of April 9, 2014 to include additional guarantors, as of June 2, 2014 to modify the eligibility criteria for certain receivables and as of January 22, 2015 to modify one of the facility's reporting metrics.
-Under the amended and extended facility, West Receivables Holdings LLC sells or contributes trade accounts receivables to West Receivables LLC, which sells undivided interests in the purchased or contributed accounts receivables for limits and reserves.
+Under the amended and extended facility, West Receivables Holdings LLC sells or contributes trade accounts receivables to West Receivables LLC, which sells undivided interests in the purchased or contributed accounts receivables for cash to one or more financial institutions.
+The availability of the funding is subject to the level of eligible receivables after deducting certain concentration limits and reserves.
 The proceeds of the facility are available for general corporate purposes.
-West Receivables LLC and West Receivables Holdings LLC are consolidated in our consolidated financial statements included elsewhere in this report.
+West Receivables LLC and West Receivables Holdings LLC are consolidated financial statements included elsewhere in this report.
 At December 31, 2014, \$185.0 million was outstanding under the amended and extended asset securitization facility.
 At December 31, 2013, the amended and extended asset securitization facility was undrawn.
 The highest balance outstanding during 2014 and 2013 on this facility was \$185.0 million and \$50.0 million, respectively.